icuurd12b42/HotKeySpeak/README.md

 Added a Enable Syntax Highlighting under the code boxes to enable/disable it

-The Code box not longer does context sensitive help on highlighted keywords.
+The Code box no longer does context sensitive help on highlighted keywords.

+I strongly recommend installing MS Visual Studio Code or similar with an autosave feature to use as an external editor as the fix is slow to come for this.